 Last but not least, let’s talk about supervisory and audit requirements.
 There is a growing tendency that in addition to aggregated reports, supervisors require companies to provide granular reporting data.
 This is especially the case in the finance and risk functions that are required to explain how critical metrics and figures in their reports have been derived.
 For that, you need to be able to trace back the full chain of data transformation and explain its path.
 To be able to do that, you definitely need to know data lineage.

 Now that you have been introduced to data lineage, I’ll use the next four parts in this series to help you dive into this topic.
-In part 2 (Data lineage 201), we’ll take a deeper dive into ‘What IS data lineage?’, including some of the challenges it presents.
+In part 2, Data Lineage 102: Definition and Key Components, we’ll take a deeper dive into ‘What IS data lineage?’, including some of the challenges it presents.